 This is called user offboarding.
 You not only understand why they leave, but you also get the chance to offer them an alternative to churning.

-First, they frame the reason why a customer is about to leave.
+First, frame the reason why a customer is about to leave.

-Next, they show a personalized alternative based on the user’s answer to the first question.
+Next, show a personalized alternative based on the user’s answer to the first question to prevent churn.

 Adding a help widget can increase customer retention as users will have access to self-service support when they need it instead of waiting to get answers from your support team.